coopTilleuls/sorter/README.md

 // Create the sorter factory (useless with Symfony)
 $factory = new SorterFactory([new DoctrineORMApplier()]);

-// Create your sorter definition
+// Create your sorter instance and make your definition
 $sorter = $factory->createSorter()
     ->add('title', 'p.title')
     ->add('date', 'p.date')